 ‘Stud medicine’ is a veterinary subject area concerning the reproductive and medical management of mares, stallions and foals.
-In the U.K. there is an equine breeding season in the spring and summer months as mares are ‘long-day breeders’ – that is, this is when they have regular oestrous cycles or ‘seasons’ when they are able to be bred.
-The thoroughbred breeding season is artificially brought forward to earlier in the year by managemental, hormonal and environmental manipulation.
+In the U.K. the equine breeding season is in the spring and summer months as mares are ‘long-day breeders’ – this being when they have regular oestrous cycles or ‘seasons’ - and are able to be bred.
+The thoroughbred breeding season is artificially brought forward to earlier in the year through managemental, hormonal and environmental manipulation.

-A mare comes into season roughly every three weeks, with each oestrous period lasting about five days.
+A mare comes into season roughly every three weeks, with each oestrous period lasting about five to seven days.
 Ovulation occurs about 24 hours before the end of behavioural oestrous.
-The mare will continue regular cycling until around October when the ovaries become progressively less active and eventually reproductive cycling stops completely over the winter months – so called ‘anoestrous’.
+The mare will continue cycling until around October, when the ovaries become progressively less active, and eventually stop cycling altogether over the winter months – so called ‘anoestrous’.
 As day length increases in the spring mares start to show erratic oestrous behaviour with prolonged periods of apparently being in season but without any ovulation occurring.
-This ‘transitional’ stage continues until the hormones involved reach sufficient levels that ovulation eventually occurs and the mare goes on to cycle on a regular basis until the autumn.
+This ‘transitional’ stage continues until the hormones involved reach sufficient levels that ovulation eventually occurs, and the mare goes on to cycle on a regular basis.

 Stallions are also affected by the seasons, for instance, sperm production reaches a maximum between May and July.

 From an owner’s perspective there are some general issues such as the mare’s age and fertility, mare safety and the higher costs of A.I. which need to be considered.
-With particular reference to chilled semen this technique generally produces higher conception rates and requires less intensive gynaecological work.
-Even so it must be inseminated within 48 hours of collection.
-It is essential to find out what you are paying for when buying semen – e.g. how many doses of semen will you get and are there any additional transport costs?
+With reference to chilled semen, this technique generally produces higher conception rates and requires less intensive gynaecological work compared with using frozen semen Even so it must be inseminated within 48 hours of collection.
+It is essential to find out what you are paying for when buying semen – e.g., how many doses of semen will you get and are there any additional transport costs?
 Semen coming from abroad must come with the relevant paperwork.
 Semen transported without an official export health certificate from the country of origin cannot be legally inseminated into U.K. mares.
-It is important to check that the stallion’s semen chills and travels well (as not all do) and find out which days of the week the stallion is collected from and how much notice you will have to give in order for the semen to be collected and sent.
+It is important to check that the stallion’s semen chills and travels well (as not all do) and find out which days of the week semen can be delivered and how much notice you will have to give in order for the semen to be collected and sent.

 Pre-breeding assessment of stallions is also possible and can include a physical examination, observation of libido and mating ability and swabbing for venereal disease.

 Catley Cross Veterinary Clinic offers packages for mares which are to be bred with artificial insemination.
-Packages are only available for mares boarding at the Practice for their reproductive work.
-Catley Cross Veterinary Clinic is a BEVA Approved Centre for fresh, chilled and frozen artificial insemination and our vets and nurses are familiar with the latest techniques and ideas in the field of equine reproduction.
+Packages are only available for mares boarding at the Clinic for their reproductive work.
+Catley Cross Veterinary Clinic is a BEVA Approved Centre for fresh, chilled, and frozen artificial insemination and our vets and nurses are familiar with the latest techniques and ideas in the field of equine reproduction.

-Before entry into a packaged AI program a mare has to be confirmed she is cycling normally within a month of the planned breeding.
+Before entry into a packaged AI program a mare has to have a negative CEM (clitoral) swab and has to be confirmed she is cycling normally within a month of the planned breeding.
 This can be done at the same time as a pre-breeding examination and may require the use of a blood sample to measure progesterone levels.

-Packages include all routine work, daytime turnout with overnight stabling, and routine drugs relevant to breeding.
+All work is to be carried out at Catley Cross.
+Packages include all routine work, grass livery (stabling available by arrangement), and routine drugs relevant to breeding.
 Some mares are not suitable for a package such as those with a poor breeding record.
 Treatment of ovarian or uterine problems or non-cycling mares is not included.
-All work is to be carried out at Catley Cross except for pregnancy scans which may be carried out off-site but will incur a standard visit fee.

 - Semen evaluation